- About Coverfox

 The amount invested, the interest earned and the amount received at the time of maturity are exempted from the tax under Section 80C of The Income Tax Act.

-You need not have to go for a personal loan with a high rate of interest as you can avail a loan facility with a PPF account.
+You need not have to go for a personal loan with a high rate of interest as you can avail a loan facility with a public provident fund account.

-A PPF account holder can withdraw prematurely up to 50% of the balance amount at the end of 4th year.
+A public provident fund account holder can withdraw prematurely up to 50% of the balance amount at the end of 4th year.
 This lock-in period helps to impart regular saving habits that help you to earn in high returns.

-A PPF account can be continued even after maturity with a lock-in period of five years with or without making further contributions.
+A public provident fund account can be continued even after maturity with a lock-in period of five years with or without making further contributions.
 However partial withdrawals are allowed even during the extended period.

-A PPF account can be opened in designated nationalised and authorized bank branches.
-The banks where you can open a PPF account include HDFC Bank, Central Bank of India, SBI, ICICI Bank, Axis Bank, Bank of India, Punjab National Bank, Indian Overseas Bank, IDBI, and a few other banks.
+A public provident fund account can be opened in designated nationalised and authorized bank branches.
+The banks where you can open a public provident fund account include HDFC Bank, Central Bank of India, SBI, ICICI Bank, Axis Bank, Bank of India, Punjab National Bank, Indian Overseas Bank, IDBI, and a few other banks.

 As of now, the PPF interest rate is 8% per annum which is compounded annually.
 The interest rates on different small saving schemes including PPF is announced on a quarterly basis.
 The PPF interest rate is the same for every bank.
 In past years, the interest on PPF was gradually gone down.
 However, it is still higher than that of fixed deposits.